Representation theory of the Lorentz group: Time reversal

 in analogy to the relations above with $\mathfrak{so}(3; 1)$ replaced by the full Poincaré algebra.
 By just cancelling the i's, the result THT^{−1} = −H would imply that for every state Ψ with positive energy E in a Hilbert space of quantum states with time-reversal invariance, there would be a state Π(T^{−1})Ψ with negative energy −E. Such states do not exist.
 The operator Π(T) is therefore chosen antilinear and antiunitary, so that it anticommutes with i, resulting in THT^{−1} = H, and its action on Hilbert space likewise becomes antilinear and antiunitary.
 It may be expressed as the composition of complex conjugation with multiplication by a unitary matrix.
-This is mathematically sound, see Wigner's theorem, but with very strict requirements on terminology, Π is not a representation.
+This is mathematically sound, see Wigner's theorem, but Π(T) is then antiunitary rather than a complex-linear representation operator.

 When constructing theories such as QED which is invariant under space parity and time reversal, Dirac spinors may be used, while theories that do not, such as the electroweak force, must be formulated in terms of Weyl spinors.
 The Dirac representation, (1/2, 0) ⊕ (0, 1/2), is usually taken to include both space parity and time inversions.
-Without space parity inversion, it is not an irreducible representation.
+Without space parity inversion, it is a reducible rather than irreducible representation.

 The third discrete symmetry entering in the CPT theorem along with P and T, charge conjugation symmetry C, has nothing directly to do with Lorentz invariance.